TRADITIONAL CHINESE MEDICINE

 CUPPING – the use of round glass cups to apply suction to the skin.
 These are used to promote blood flow and relieve tight muscles and fascia.

-CHINESE HERBAL MEDICINE – the prescribing of herbs either in raw, pill or granulated form.
+CHINESE HERBAL MEDICINE – involves the prescribing of herbs either in raw, pill or granulated form.
 Traditionally formulas will contain several herbs that are designed to work in synergy with each other.